Javier-varez/Postform/README.md

 [![crates.io](https://meritbadge.herokuapp.com/postform_decoder)](https://crates.io/crates/postform_decoder) [![documentation](https://docs.rs/postform_decoder/badge.svg)](https://docs.rs/postform_decoder) ![Build Status](https://img.shields.io/github/workflow/status/javier-varez/deferred-logging/Target%20App)

-`Postform` *(short for "Postponed formatting")* is an example implementation of a deferred-formatting logging system in C++ for 32 bit microcontrollers.
+`Postform` *(short for "Postponed formatting")* is a deferred-formatting logging system in C++ for 32 bit microcontrollers.
 This project is inspired/based on the [defmt](https://github.com/knurling-rs/defmt) rust crate from [Knurling-rs](https://knurling.ferrous-systems.com/).
 They are doing a splendid job that motivated me to create a C++ alternative following similar principles of operation, still leveraging rust for the host-side implementation of this logger.

 ## Table of Contents